system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

   - 12 Thumbscrews (Phillips/Crosshead).

   1. Follow the steps in [Removing the Top Case.](#removing-the-top-case)
-  2. It may be helpful, but is not necessary, to [Remove the CPU Cooler Shroud.](#removing-the-shroud)
+  2. It may be helpful, but is not necessary, to [Remove the CPU Cooler duct.](#removing-the-duct)
   <!--it may be necessary on this model.-->
   3. Press simultaneously on each clip on either side of the RAM stick (fig 21 above).
 These clips will release the RAM stick and lever it out of it’s slot on the board.
   4. Gently, but firmly pull the RAM straight out of the slot, and set aside.